grommunio/gromox/doc/install.rst

 using ``gromox-dbop -C``.

 Gromox only requires SELECT,UPDATE permissions on this database as it does not create or delete users.
-The grammm Administration Backend is in charge of user management, and this role will need more permissions.
+The grommunio Administration Backend is in charge of user management, and this role will need more permissions.